 Content sum insured

 This is the maximum amount of money that can be paid out to replace or repair the contents of your home.
 It includes household contents.
 It doesn't include fixed or fitted items of furniture such as fitted kitchen cupboards or fitted wardrobes in the bedroom - these would be covered by your buildings insurance.

-These are the items that are considered particularly attractive to thieves, for example, jewellery.
+These are the items that are considered more liekly to be targeted by thieves, such as jewellery.

 The first amount of each claim that you have to pay.
 For example, if you have storm damage to your roof that will cost £1,000 to repair, but your policy has an excess of £100, you'll be asked to pay the excess of £100 but be able to claim for £900 (the cost minus the excess).

 Occupiers and public liability

 If you (or a family member) injure someone or cause damage to their property as a result of your negligence, you can be held personally liable for any damage you've caused.
 Personal liability insurance protects you against such claims.

 The most that would be paaid for any single event or item.
 Your policy schedule and policy booklet will provide you with any policy limits that you have, such as high risk items / valuables limits.